 This post may contain affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 WHAT IS ORGANIC?

 Let’s start with the basics!
-Organic just means that a food is grown and processed without the use of chemicals and pesticides.
-Organic food can’t be made with genetically modified organisms, also known as GMO’s.
+Organic means that food is grown and processed without the use of chemicals and pesticides.
+Organic food can’t be made with genetically modified organisms, also known as GMOs.

 DOES EVERYTHING HAVE TO BE BOUGHT ORGANICALLY?

-Items on the clean 15 list are known to have less pesticides on them and I chose to buy these items non-organically.
+Items on the clean 15 list are known to have fewer pesticides on them, and I chose to buy these items non-organically.
 However, anything on the dirty dozen list I will only buy organically.
 The higher up on the list, the more pesticides.
-The ones at the top of the list are definitely ones to avoid, unless you are buying organically.
+The ones at the top of the list are definitely ones to avoid unless you are buying organically.